getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 ### Delegation Theory

-But now let's try to think about the problem in *behavior delegation*.
+But now let's try to think about the same problem domain, but using *behavior delegation* instead of *classes*.

 You will first define an **object** (not a class, nor a `function` as most JS'rs would lead you to believe) called `Task`, and it will have concrete behavior on it that includes utility methods that various tasks can use (read: *delegate to*!).
 Then, for each task ("XYZ", "ABC"), you define an **object** to hold that task-specific data/behavior.
 You **link** your task-specific object(s) to the `Task` utility object, allowing them to delegate to it when they need to.